NoteDraw

 NoteDraw is a plugin for editing rendered note text and drawing directly on notes.

-It is built as a note-surface layer: the same drawing and text-edit logic can be reused on Obsidian reading view, source view, and future Obsidian web surfaces.
+It is built as a surface layer: the same drawing and text-edit logic works on Obsidian reading view, source view, embedded note previews, and supported webview surfaces.

 Features